 Well, the great Mannix marathon is over.
-I’ve powered through all 194 episodes of this unsung private eye show, and while the modern TV viewer in me found it dated and repetitive, the comfort-food-seeking, old-school TV viewer in me enjoyed every minute of it.
+I’ve powered through all 194 episodes of this unsung private eye show, and while my inner modern TV viewer found it dated and repetitive, the comfort-food-seeking, old-school TV viewer in me enjoyed every minute of it.

 Alas, the show never entirely cashes in on the potential of the terrific Gail Fisher, whose Peggy Fair is too often little more than a supportive background presence.
-Clearly, most of the writers didn’t quite know how to write for Peggy, who isn’t given much to do beyond serve coffee, share hunches, and raise her eyebrows at Mannix’s rash behavior or questionable decisions.
+Clearly, most of the writers didn’t know how to write for Peggy, who isn’t given much to do beyond serve coffee, share hunches, and raise her eyebrows at Mannix’s rash behavior or questionable decisions.
 The infrequent episodes that showcased Peggy usually placed her in some kind of peril to motivate Joe.
 An exception is “The World Between,” in which Peggy is wounded in the course of her duties and stumbles into a mystery while recovering in the hospital.
-In another unlikely episode, season 6’s “Out of the Night,” Peggy—a professional, single mother—goes undercover as a prostitute to help Mannix bust a drug ring, and pulls off her role brilliantly.
-This episode is frustrating, because it shows Fisher’s range, but is hopelessly out of character; the experiment isn’t repeated.
+In another unlikely episode, season 6’s “Out of the Night,” Peggy—a professional, single mother—goes undercover as a prostitute to help Mannix bust a drug ring, pulling off her role brilliantly.
+This episode is frustrating, because it shows Fisher’s range while being hopelessly out of character for Peggy; the experiment wouldn’t be repeated.
 Too often, she doesn’t appear at all.
 It does make those episodes wherein the Mannix-Peggy teamwork is on full display all the more worth savoring, and Connors and Fisher play the friendship so naturally and winningly that it lifts those hours up with heart and camaraderie.

-Anyway it’s hard not to see why the show focused so centrally on Connors, whose effortless charisma carries the series even through its weaker episodes.
+Anyway, it’s hard not to see why the show focused so centrally on Connors, whose effortless charisma carries the series even through its weaker episodes.
 He’s a classic TV star, and clearly a consummate professional; it’s hard to imagine how rigorous those 24-episode seasons must have been for an actor appearing in nearly every scene.
-Mannix starts cocky and perhaps too perfect, but evolves into something more: an emblem of the regular joe trying to do the right thing, for his own reasons, despite the cost.
-It’s a kind of hero that might not play believably in modern TV, but nowadays that makes it refreshing, and gives it nostalgic charm.
+Mannix starts cocky, perhaps too perfect, but evolves into something more: an emblem of the regular joe trying to do the right thing, for his own reasons, despite the cost.
+It’s a kind of hero that might not play believably in modern TV, but nowadays that makes it refreshing, giving it a nostalgic charm.
 The world could use a little more Joe Mannix right about now.